deatrich/linux-home-server/linux-server.md

 Host pi.home not found: 3(NXDOMAIN)
 ~~~~

-!!!
 The 'host' command looked at the /etc/hosts file, but
-might also consulted the external DNS servers.
+might also consulted the listed nameservers.
 This is because it consults an
 important file named */etc/nsswitch.conf* which configures the order to try
 when looking up host and other data.
 Because 'files' is first, the
 daemon consults /etc/hosts before doing any dns request: